Adam Duvall Preview, Player Props: Red Sox vs. Rays

 - Duvall is batting .273 with 22 doubles, a triple, 19 home runs and 21 walks.

-- Duvall has an RBI in 31 of 72 games this season, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Duvall has had at least one RBI in 43.8% of his games this year (32 of 73), with more than one RBI 11 times (15.1%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 33 games this season (45.8%), including multiple runs in five games.
+- In 45.2% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.